anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Facets can be assigned scopes.
 If all scope is destroyed, the associated facets are no longer active (but are rendered in context history up to moment of the scope deletion if saliency constraints allow).

-An incoming VEIL frame includes a "focus" property that specifies the active communication channel (e.g., "discord:general", "minecraft:local").
-This focus determines where agent responses are directed by default.
+An incoming VEIL frame includes an "active stream" reference that specifies the active communication context with metadata.
+This stream reference determines where agent responses are directed by default.

 An incoming VEIL delta can contain any number of the following operations: